cdegroot/evrl/_posts/2017-11-10-scala-part-ii.markdown

 update broke it.
-It is also atrociously slow - again, it has some theoretical niceties like the console mode, but unless you completely adapt your workflow and live in the console (problem is, you can't, because code reloading ain't perfect in Java) you will be drinking a lot of coffee (just a clean start takes 5 seconds and triple that in CPU time on my laptop...).
+It is also atrociously slow - again, it has some theoretical niceties like the console mode, but unless you completely adapt your workflow and live in the console (problem is, you can't, because code reloading ain't perfect in Java) you will be drinking a lot of coffee (just a clean start takes 5 seconds wall clock and triple that in CPU time on my laptop...).

 The JVM generally has a problem with build systems - I think I tried them all, from GNU Make in the '90s (all we had) through ant, Maven, Gradle, sbt, and I forgot a couple, but they're all slow.
 It's a red flag to me that something is wrong in that ecosystem.
-Sbt makes things worse, and I guess you're probably better of with Maven or Ant, because these tools are bad as well but at least I never had trouble understanding an Ant file.
+Sbt makes things worse, and I guess you're probably better off with Maven or Ant, because these tools are not nice as well but at least I never had trouble understanding an Ant file.

 ## How many languages are in your project?